 How big is SEMA?

 The Upper South Hall is 464,658 square feet and is approximately 1,690 feet end-to-end.
 The Empire State Building is a “mere” 1,454 feet tall including the spire.
-If you could somehow lay the Empire State Building on its side with its base at the entrance to the Upper South Hall, the tip of the antenna would end between the Alliant Power booth, #34310 and the Motor City Aftermarket booth, #34307.
+If you could somehow lay the Empire State Building on its side with its base at the entrance to the Upper South Hall, the tip of the antenna would end near the Rhino Cart booth, #34309 or the Fumoto booth, #34308.

 The other halls combine for 1.2 million net square feet of exhibit space, plus 1 million additional square feet of attractions around the convention center and in the Westgate Las Vegas Resort & Casino next door.
 There are 1,500 feature vehicles scheduled and over 3,000 products featured in the New Products Showcase.